Share:

 2026 Trends in Agent Frameworks

-Start with your constraints: If you're Microsoft-committed, Agent Framework makes sense.
+Start with your constraints: If you're committed to Microsoft, Agent Framework makes sense.
 If rapid prototyping is critical, CrewAI wins.
 If you need maximum control and performance, choose LangGraph.

 Consider your team: What's their Python expertise?
 Do they prefer high-level abstractions or low-level control?
 Can they invest time learning graph concepts, or do they need immediate productivity?